VERTA PRIME

 Activities & outputs

-Working as a contractor with a small, scrappy team offered a unique opportunity to quickly jump in and make an impact.
-Without prior history, I had to quickly build trust and rapport with the team—focusing on human-centered solutions helped immensely.
+Working as a contractor with a small, fast-paced team offered a unique opportunity to quickly jump in and make an impact.
+Without prior history, I had to quickly build trust and rapport—focusing on telling my story through design principles and decision rationale helped immensely.

-Next up : Sentinel SafeGuard Case Study »
+Next up : Design Critique at Duo Case Study